-- ^{1.} Past producing deposits and development projects shown outside of the Smart Creek land position provide geologic context for the Property, but this is not necessarily indicative that the Property hosts similar grades or tonnages of mineralization. - ^{2.} Historical composite intervals are calculated using length weighted averages based on a combination of lithological breaks and copper, gold, and silver geochemical assay.
+- Composite intervals are calculated using length weighted averages based on a combination of lithological breaks and copper, gold, and silver geochemical assay.
 All intervals reported are core lengths, and true thicknesses are yet to be determined.
 Mineral resource modeling is required before true thicknesses can be reliably estimated.
-Composite drill intercepts are reported at minimum copper grades of 0.1% copper to a minimum of 3.5 meters and include up to 3.5 meters of internal dilution. - ^{3.} Data disclosed in this news release includes historical drilling results and information derived from historic drill results compiled previously by Rio Tinto.
-Neither the Qualified Person nor Norden Crown has undertaken any independent investigation of the sampling, nor have they independently analyzed the results of the historical exploration work in order to verify the results.
-Norden Crown only considers these historical data relevant as the Company is using this data as a guide to develop future exploration programs.
+Composite drill intercepts are reported at minimum copper grades of 0.1% copper to a minimum of 3.5 meters and include up to 3.5 meters of internal dilution. - Data disclosed in this news release includes historical drilling results and surface rock sampling results as well as information derived from historic drill results.
+Neither the Qualified Person (described below) nor the Company has undertaken any independent investigation of the sampling, nor have they independently analyzed the results of the historical exploration work in order to verify the results.
+The Company only considers these historical data relevant as the Company is using this data as a guide to develop future exploration programs.
 The Company's future exploration work on the Project will include verification of the exploration data by its Qualified Person.